 Today’s whisky lover has more options than ever.
 While there is little doubt about the legitimacy of what’s in the bottle these days, the bottled in bond designation still acts as an indicator of authenticity.
 Start exploring the style with these 10 bottles.

-The 10 Best Bottled in Bond Bourbons To Try Now
+The 10 Best Bottled in Bond Bourbons (and Tennessee Whiskeys) To Try Now

 Heaven Hill Distillery releases different ages of Old Fitzgerald Bottled in Bond twice a year.
 The Fall 2019 release, at 15 years old, earned the highest marks, but the Spring 2019 11 year old and Spring 2018 13 year old aren’t too far behind at 93 points each.
 Often pegged for their collectability, these bourbons each show unique aromas and flavors but reflect a consistent style, with vanilla and candied nuts on the nose, and brown sugar, fine leather, and fruit on the palate, carrying through to the finish.